hpacheco/ses/labs/Lab1.md

 The prevailing technique for protecting against timing attacks in low-level C code, accepted both by [industry](https://github.com/veorq/cryptocoding) and [academia](https://hal.inria.fr/hal-03046757/file/BarbosaetalOakland21.pdf) in the context of highly critical cryptographic code, is to to follow constant-time coding guidelines.
 The idea is that a program is constant-time if its control flow (if conditions, loop conditions, gotos) and memory accesses do not depend on secret data[^2].

 There are nowadays several [tools](https://neuromancer.sk/article/26) that can automatically verify if code follows the constant-time guidelines.
 TIMECOP is a Valgrind plugin to dynamically check if a program's execution is constant time.
+In a way, TIMECOP operates dually to Taintgrind, by using taint analysis techniques to check a *confidentiality* property, i.e., trying to find violations in which sensitive sources leak to untrusted sinks (for the case of constant-time, time-measurable operations).

 For TIMECOP, all memory locations are considered public by default; the user can explicitly mark some memory locations, e.g., the password in our example as secret, using annotations as shown in [pass-loop-bad-timecop.c](../c/misc/pass-loop-bad-timecop.c):
 ```C
 int check(char *arg, char *pass)